openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

    .. image:: ../../../shared/building_and_running_chapters/Images/google-calendar-address.png
      :width: 600
-     :alt: Image of Calendar Address label with the calendar ID to the right
+     :alt: Image of Calendar Address label with the calendar ID to the right.

    The calendar ID resembles the following text.